zhaobenny/bz-cogs/aiuser/README.md

 [p]aiuserowner endpoint <ENDPOINT>
 ```

-Like above, similar disclaimers apply:
+Like OpenRouter, similar disclaimers apply:

 Models will also need **changing** per server.

-Third party models may have undesirable results
+Third party models may have undesirable results.

 Bot owners may also want to set custom parameters (per server).
 See:
 ```